sangdon/sangdon.github.io/index.md

 Machine Learning, Uncertainty Quantification, Computer Security

-My research interest focuses on designing safe and secure learning-enabled autonomous systems by understanding from theory to implementation.
+My research interest focuses on designing safe and secure AI systems by understanding from theory to implementation and applications for computer security, computer vision, robotics, and natural language processing.

 ## Publications